andrewt3000/MachineLearning/README.md

 Feature visualization - In computer vision, generating images representative of what neural networks are looking for.
 (Example [Activation Atlas](https://distill.pub/2019/activation-atlas/) )

 Feature attribution - In computer vision, determining and representing which pixels contribute to a classification.
+Example: [Saliency maps](https://arxiv.org/pdf/1312.6034.pdf)